Green Goblin: Goblinettes

 Some time after Norman's death, Harry is abducted by a trio of mysterious female Goblins.
 With the aid of Ben Urich and Molten Man, Spider-Man discovers that these "Goblinettes" are robots created by Harry, and controlled by a supercomputer containing copies of Harry and Norman's minds.
 The Goblinettes are destroyed along with the computer, which had been programmed to expose Normie Osborn to the same version of Goblin serum that killed Harry, in attempt to create a new Green Goblin.

 Order of the Goblin

 An offshoot of the Scriers cult founded by Norman, consisting of only his most loyal followers.

 Goblin Gangs

-Following Norman's rise and fall from power, a number of Goblin Gangs sprang up across America.
+Following Norman Osborn's rise and fall from power, a number of Goblin Gangs sprang up across America.
 Composed mostly of white supremacists who agreed with his plans to remove the Asgardians from the country, they wear purple clothes, green face makeup and have goblin-based tattoos.
 Vin Gonzales was revealed to have received one of these tattoos while in prison passing a message from Norman to Harry about Stanley Osborn.

-Goblin Nation

-The Goblin Nation, also known as the "Goblin Underground", is a group of organized crime composed of Goblin-themed villains led by the Goblin King against the Superior Spider-Man.